-§ 723.023.
-Priority of orders generally
+§ 723,023.
+Priority of orders generolly

-723.023. (a) Except as otherwise provided in this chapter:
+723.023.
+Fxcept as otherwise provided in this chapter:

-(1) An employer shall comply with the first earnings withholding order served upon him.
+(a) An employer shall comply with the first earnings withholding order served upon him.

-(2) If the employer is served with two or morejorders on the same day, he shall comply with the order issued pursuant to the judgment first entered.
-If two or more orders served on the same day are the based on judgments entered upon the same day, the employer shall comply with whichever one of such orders he selects.
+(b) If the employer is served with two or moresorders on the same day, he shall comply with the order issued pursuant to the judgment first entered.
+If two or more orders served on the same day are the based on judgments entered upon the same day, the employer shall comply with whichever one of such orders be selects.

-(3) If an earnings withholding order is served during the period that an employer is required to comply with another earnings withholding order for the same judgment debtor, the subsequent order is ineffective and the employer shall not withhold earnings pursuant to the subsequent order.
+(c) If an earnings withholding order is served during the period that an employer is required to comply with another earnings withholding order for the same judgment debtor, the subsequent order is ineffective and the employer shall not withhold earnings pursuant to the subsequent order. earnings withholding -16-